ogecko/alpaca-benro-polaris/docs/stellarium.md

 Note that Move Axis in Nina allows you to enter fractional speeds.
 Due to Benro Polaris, these only have effect from 5.1 to 9.0 (i.e., for the Benro Polaris Fast Move commands).

+The Driver also implements Equatorial rotation move around the RA and Dec Axes.
+By setting the Rate to a decimal value between 1 and 2, you can control how far the driver will rotate on the next axis move call.
+A rate of 1.30 on the primary axis will move the Right Ascention axis 30°.
+A rate of -1.15 on the secondary axis will move the Declination axis -15°.

 ### Sync Co-ordinates
 You can help improve the aim of the Benro Polaris by Syncing with a known object in the sky.